-Students can apply for DSA up until 31st March in the year that their course or academic year ends.
-However, if students apply for items of equipment or NMPH towards the end of their course or academic year we might restrict the DSA we pay out or look to provide alternative forms of support instead.
+Where we receive an application close to the end of a student's course or academic year we may restrict the DSA we pay out or look to provide alternative forms of support instead.

-In order to pay DSA near the end of a student's course or academic year we would require the following from the student's disability advisor:
+In order to pay DSA near the end of a student's course or academic year, we would require the following from the student's disability advisor:

-- An explanation of why the application has been made so late in the year - Confirmation of why the support is required now - Information on how the student had managed on their course prior to their application - Confirmation that there is no support available from other sources e.g. loan of equipment from the institution for the remainder of the academic year - Confirmation of what forms of reasonable adjustment have been made by the institution to support the student and why the student still requires additional support through the DSA
+- An explanation of why the application has been made so late in the year - · Confirmation of why the support is required now - Information on how the student had managed on their course prior to their application - Confirmation that there is no support available from other sources e.g. loan of equipment from the institution for the remainder of the academic year - Confirmation of what forms of reasonable adjustments have been made by the institution to support the student and why the student still requires additional support through the DSA

-If we are satisfied that the student does require the equipment recommended we might look at paying for the hire of equipment instead of purchase, particularly if the student is nearing the end of their final year, or alternatives such as NMPH instead.
+If we are satisfied that the student does require the equipment recommended, we may consider paying for the hire of equipment instead of purchase, particularly if the student is nearing the end of their final year, or alternatives such as NMPH instead.

-Where we agree to the purchase of equipment for students who are nearing the end of an academic year we must be satisfied that the student intends to return to their studies after the summer break.
-Where students subsequently do not re-enrol we may seek to recover the monies paid out.
+Where we agree to the purchase of equipment for students who are nearing the end of an academic year, we must be satisfied that the student intends to return to their studies after the summer break.
+Where students subsequently do not re-enrol, we may seek to recover the monies paid out.

-We will not pay for any equipment that the student purchased prior to attending a needs assessment - see the section retrospective claims on page 42 for more information.
+We will not pay for any equipment that the student purchased prior to attending a needs assessment.
+See the section on retrospective claims on page 43 for more information.

-Apply for DSA - completing the DSA form
+Applying for DSA - completing the DSA form